The Seller Counseling Session

 Discuss Compensation In Depth

-If compensation offered to the buyer’s agent is less than the amount reflected in writing on the agreement between the buyer and agent.
-The listing agent is obligated by the Code of Ethics and lawful disclosure to identify the ramifications of that action and to point out that a clause may appear in the conditions of sale for a “seller-funded rebate” from the seller to the buyer to satisfy the terms of the buyer’s contract.
-If an office policy does not allow for compensation to certain types of cooperating agents, such as subagents or buyer agents, then the firm is obligated to make that clear before the listing agreement being signed.
+If compensation offered to the buyer’s agent is less than the amount reflected in writing on the agreement between the buyer and agent, the listing agent is obligated by the Code of Ethics and lawful disclosure to identify the ramifications of that action and to point out that a clause may appear in the conditions of sale for a “seller-funded rebate” from the seller to the buyer to satisfy the terms of the buyer’s contract.
+If an office policy does not allow for compensation to certain types of cooperating agents, such as subagents or buyer agents, then the firm is obligated to make that clear before signing the listing agreement.

 In the “legal” arena, the seller counseling session should include an overview of the laws regarding the presentation of offers.
 (Even if they are lower than the seller wants to see or not accompanied by a pre-qualification or pre-approval letter.)
 The timeliness of presentations, the mechanics of contracts versus binding binders and non-binding binders or intent letters, and the counteroffer process.
 The pros and cons of contingencies should also be discussed.
 It is important for an agent to take into consideration the current economic conditions when outlining the upside and downside of “as is” clauses; inspection contingencies; Hubbard (kick-out) clauses, etc. with the potential seller.
 Always be careful not to give legal advice and refer the seller to their attorney when the discussion involves their legal rights and liabilities rather than how the transaction works.